TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 The few lines in our `$setup` script are everything we need to build and run our application on any machine with Docker installed.
 If we wanted to run this application in development on a Linode, we could just create a new node, install docker, upload our code and run this same script, and we'd have a working version of our application on this server.

-Later in this series of tutorials I'll demonstrate how the commands in this script can be adapated to form the basis of a production deployment with Docker.
+Later in this series of tutorials I'll demonstrate how the commands in this script can be adapted to form the basis of a production deployment with Docker.
 Getting familiar with the commands as part of the day to day development workflow means that working with the production stack is much less of a learning curve for any developer on the team.

-# Interacting with the Rails app
+## Interacting with the Rails app

 This part could equally be described as "Where did `rails c` go?!"

-# Future Extensions (Planned Tutorials)
+## Planned Extensions (Upcoming Tutorials)

 * Setting up a private index so we can build our docker images centrally and then just pull them when we start a new development environment rather than rebuilding each time
 * Building production images
+* Automating building production images and pushing them to a private index
 * Deploying production images with Capistrano + a Private Index